4 simple steps to help families defeat drought in northern Ethiopia

 "Before I had the water tank, I had to collect water from the river, meaning I'd have to walk one hour each way.
 The quality of the water was not good, it was polluted by livestock.
 I built a microgarden for my own use.
 I also planted communal tree seedlings to grow eucalyptus and acacia saligna, which are used to feed livestock.
 We are harvesting grass also as feed.

 During previous droughts we would collect wild vegetables to survive.
 I have benefited twice from insurance payouts.
 With the money I bought fertilizer.
 This land has been cultivated for the past 3,000 years, so it needs to be treated.

 Before I had a microgarden, I would roast barley and sell it at the market.
 I used to go once a week, and it could take up to three hours each way.
 Now I don't have to go [as much].
 The crops are mostly for my family to eat, but if I lack money for other things I sell some too.

 I have also received 3,000 Birr (US$109) in a loan.
 I bought four sheep.
 They gave birth to four lambs, which I sold for 3,700 Birr (US$134.5).
 I also bought a donkey with the money [for transport].
 I've also been able to save money.
 The extra money I have pays for school expenses, clothes for the children, fertilizer for the land.

 I am happy with the project.
 I am seeing my livelihood improve, my life is changing.
 I hope, with a better life, my children will go to school and graduate, and can have a bright future."

-— Reporting also by Melese Awoke
+— Additional reporting by Melese Awoke